thibaud-c/Graz_402.424/lab_06/README.md

 2. **Update the population table with building IDs based on spatial intersection**:

 To update the `population` table with building IDs based on spatial intersection, we will use the `UPDATE` statement along with the `ST_Within` function.
 This function checks if the geometries of population points intersect with the geometries of buildings.
-We will also transform the population geometry to match the coordinate system of the buildings if necessary. <br>
+We will also transform the population geometry to match the coordinate system of the buildings if necessary. <br><br>
 An update query looks like this:

 ```sql